SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Methodology

-The overall forward and backward propagation during training is shown in Fig.~\ref{fig:grl}.
+Fig.~\ref{fig:grl} shows the overall forward and backward propagation during training.
 The overall training process includes MAIN (orange) and the encoder (pink) and decoder (blue) of U-net, which together form a standard feed-forward architecture.
-Considering that representations related to different sites influence the segmentation results, domain (site) generalization is achieved by adding a site classifier (green) to MAIN and the encoder via a gradient reversal layer~\cite{ganin2015unsupervised} that multiplies the gradient by a certain negative constant ($-1$ in this paper) during backpropagation-based training.
+Considering site-related representations influence the segmentation results, domain (site) generalization is achieved by adding a site classifier (green) to MAIN and the encoder via a gradient reversal layer~\cite{ganin2015unsupervised} that multiplies the gradient by a certain negative constant ($-1$ in this paper) during backward propagation-based training.
 Moreover, the training proceeds in a standard way and minimizes the segmentation Dice loss and the classification site loss.

 In this case, the model parameters are optimized with backpropagation: